hsynercn/pluralsight-js-path/7_inprogress_javascript_generators_and_iterators.md

 Loops: For and foreach iterate over each element in an array.

-In a standard loop we can exit the loop with break.
-Restarting the iteration is not easy.
+In a standard loop we can exit the loop with break but restarting the iteration is not easy.
 ```js
 for(let i = 0: i < 10: i++) {
     if(i > 2) break;